 Our concern for the HRC framework during the manual bending operation by human agents is that the units of the bamboo elements may shift, experiencing deformation and changing their position because of human intervention during the joining process.
-Finding an adaptive join is a good balance between adjustability to achieve precision of the joint process while minimising missed changes in the location of the joint position to achieve the desired roof surface.
-In this study, we propose two joint mechanisms adaptable for robotic assembly in bamboo structures.
-First are the Swivel Couples joints with clamp mechanisms with adjustable bolts, and second are the rope joint mechanisms.
+Finding an adaptive joint is a good balance between adjustability to achieve precision of the joint process while minimizing missed changes in the location of the joint position to achieve the desired roof surface.
+This study proposes two joint mechanisms adaptable for robotic assembly in bamboo structures.
+First are the Swivel Couples joints with clamp mechanisms with adjustable bolts, and second are the rope joint mechanisms (Fig. 10).
 Our future work will test the joinery system proposed to see its strengths and limitations for evaluation.